parth147op/Hostel-Management-System/README.md

 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss the proposed change.

-## License

-This project is open-source.
-Kindly respect the work of original authors and contributors.

 ## Acknowledgements